nicky-nym/nicky-nym.github.io/index.md

 As the world adds more and more large cities and megacities, kinematic lag becomes a bigger and bigger problem, kinematic range becomes more important, and design ideas like the impossible city design become more important.

+> "Contrary to common perception, megacities have not been driving global
+> growth for the past 15 years.
+In fact, many have not grown faster than their host
+> economies, and we expect this trend to continue.
+We estimate that today's 23
+> megacities will contribute just over 10 percent of global growth to 2025, below
+> their 14 percent share of global GDP today.
+Instead, we see the 577 fast-growing
+> middleweights ... contributing half of global growth to 2025, gaining share from
+> today's megacities.
+Worldwide, we will see 13 middleweight cities become
+> megacities by 2025."[^mgi]

 ### <a name="lost-opportunities"></a>Lost opportunities